 However, I realized it difficult to practically utilize data science when I was in a chemical company before.
-It takes time to acquire programming skills for engineers in chemical R&D. On the other hand, external services are expensive and do not cover the chemical field sufficiently.
+It takes time to acquire programming skills for engineers in R&D. On the other hand, external services are expensive and do not cover engineering fields sufficiently.
 Even if some numerical solutions are available, there are various problems such as insufficient scientific interpretation.

-Therefore, with the aim of providing services that truly promote the use of data science in the field of chemistry, I established Datachemical, Inc. with Hiromasa Kaneko (Associate Professor, Faculty of Science and Technology, Meiji University).
-We cover technical fields of chemoinformatics (molecular design), materials informatics (material design), and process informatics (process design / management), which have been conducted individually in the past, and provide services that enable high-quality data analysis and machine learning on various technical projects by our customers themselves to improve the total efficiency of chemical R&D from a laboratory to a plant.
+Therefore, with the aim of providing services that truly promote the use of data science in the chemical and engineering fields, I established Datachemical, Inc. with Hiromasa Kaneko (Associate Professor, Faculty of Science and Technology, Meiji University).
+We cover technical fields of chemoinformatics (molecular design), materials informatics (material design), and process informatics (process design / management), which have been conducted individually in the past, and provide services that enable high-quality data analysis and machine learning on various technical projects by our customers themselves to improve the total efficiency of engineering R&D from a laboratory to a plant.

 We will continuously contribute to making the daily work of engineers more efficient by utilizing data science, and to demonstrate their abilities in high-value-added technical projects.
 Thanks,

 After graduating from Miyazaki University Graduate School (major in chemical engineering) in 2010, engaged in polymer material development at Soken Chemical Co., Ltd. Studied abroad temporarily and obtained an MBA from the University of California, San Diego in 2017.
 After returning to Japan, worked at Soken Chemical Co., Ltd. for overseas business development, domestic sales, and data science project.
 Started Datachemical, Inc. in 2021 and became the representative director.